Antitrust Litigation 2025 Comparisons

 Substantive Rules

-Regarding substantive rules, the primary governing law is the Anti-monopoly Law of the People’s Republic of China (AML), which was initially enacted in 2008 and subsequently revised in 2022.
-The Law provides the foundation for regulating monopolistic practices, including monopoly agreements, abuse of dominant market positions, and concentrations of undertakings that may exclude or restrict competition.
+Regarding substantive rules, the primary governing law is the Anti-Monopoly Law of the People’s Republic of China (AML), which was initially enacted in 2008 and subsequently revised in 2022.
+The AML provides the foundation for regulating monopolistic practices, including monopoly agreements, abuse of dominant market positions, and concentrations of undertakings that may exclude or restrict competition.
 Its purpose is to prevent and curb monopolistic behaviours, protect fair competition, and safeguard consumer interests and social public interests.
 Among the monopolistic practices under regulation, the behaviours subject to antitrust civil litigation primarily include monopoly agreements and abuse of market dominance.

-In addition to the AML, various supplementary administrative regulations, departmental rules, guidelines, and judicial interpretations issued by the State Administration for Market Regulation (SAMR), the national competition authority, and other relevant government departments collectively form the substantive legal framework applicable to antitrust civil litigation.
-These supplementary documents mainly include the Provisions on Prohibition of Monopoly Agreements and the Provisions on Prohibition of Abuse of Market Dominance, as well as the newly enacted Judicial Interpretation on Several Issues Concerning the Application of Law in the Trial of Civil Disputes over Monopolistic Conduct (the “Judicial Interpretation on Monopoly-related Disputes”) in 2024 (see 1.2 Recent Developments for the main content of this judicial interpretation).
+In addition to the AML, various supplementary administrative regulations, departmental rules, guidelines, and judicial interpretations issued by the State Administration for Market Regulation (SAMR), the national competition authority (NCA) and other relevant government departments collectively form the substantive legal framework applicable to antitrust civil litigation.
+These supplementary documents mainly include the Provisions on Prohibition of Monopoly Agreements and the Provisions on Prohibition of Abuse of Market Dominance, as well as the Interpretation of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Disputes over Monopolistic Conduct (the “New Judicial Interpretation”) in 2024 (see 1.2 Recent Developments for the main content of this judicial interpretation).

 Procedural Rules

-The general civil litigation procedural rules stipulated in the Civil Procedure Law of the People’s Republic of China (Civil Procedure Law) and relevant judicial interpretations also apply to antitrust civil litigation cases.
-Additionally, the Judicial Interpretation on Monopoly-related Disputes has made special provisions for antitrust civil litigation cases regarding jurisdiction rules, burden of proof, and the effectiveness of evidence, etc.
+The general civil litigation procedural rules stipulated in the Civil Procedure Law of the People’s Republic of China (the “Civil Procedure Law”) and relevant judicial interpretations also apply to antitrust civil litigation cases.
+Additionally, the New Judicial Interpretation has made special provisions for antitrust civil litigation cases regarding jurisdiction rules, burden of proof, and the effectiveness of evidence, etc.

-On 24 June 2024, the Supreme People’s Court of China (SPC) formally issued the Judicial Interpretation on Monopoly-related Disputes.
-This new interpretation represents a significant milestone in China’s antitrust litigation landscape, reflecting the evolving legal framework and the judiciary’s commitment to addressing the complexities of monopolistic behaviours.
+On 24 June 2024, the Supreme People’s Court of the People’s Republic of China (SPC) formally issued the New Judicial Interpretation.
+This interpretation represents a significant milestone in China’s antitrust litigation landscape, reflecting the evolving legal framework and the judiciary’s commitment to addressing the complexity of monopolistic behaviour.

 Recent Representative Cases

-Monopoly-related disputes may be transferred between courts.
-Relevant cases should be transferred where the dispute was not filed by the cause of a monopoly dispute but the defendant then raises a defence or counterclaim on the grounds that the plaintiff has carried out monopolistic behaviour and there is sufficient evidence to support it, or where the case needs to be adjudicated according to the AML but the court does not have monopoly jurisdiction over civil cases.
+• the claim was not filed because of a monopoly dispute but the defendant then raises a defence or counterclaim on the grounds that the plaintiff has carried out monopolistic behaviour and there is sufficient evidence to support it; or

 Burden of Proof

-As antitrust private lawsuits fall within the scope of civil lawsuits, the general rules in the Civil Procedure Law of the People’s Republic of China (the “Civil Procedure Law”) and the Several Provisions of the Supreme People’s Court on Evidence in Civil Proceedings (the “Civil Evidence Provisions”) apply to antitrust lawsuits.
-Therefore, the general principle is that the plaintiff bears the burden of proof for its claims, while the defendant needs to provide the evidence for its defence and counterclaims.
+As antitrust private lawsuits fall within the scope of civil lawsuits, the general rules in the Civil Procedure Law and the Provisions of the Supreme People’s Court on Evidence in Civil Proceedings (the “Civil Evidence Provisions”) apply to antitrust lawsuits.
+Therefore, the general principle is that the plaintiff bears the burden of proof for its claims, whereas the defendant needs to provide the evidence for its defence and counterclaims.

 Horizontal monopoly agreements

-In general, for horizontal monopoly agreements, the plaintiff will bear the burden of proving the existence of the agreement involving one of the activities listed in Article 17 of the AML, while the defendant will bear the burden of proving that the agreement does not have the effect of excluding or restricting the competition.
+In general, for horizontal monopoly agreements, the plaintiff will bear the burden of proving the existence of the agreement involving one of the activities listed in Article 17 of the AML, whereas the defendant will bear the burden of proving that the agreement does not have the effect of excluding or restricting the competition.

 In cases where horizontal monopoly agreements are established through concerted practices by the defendants, the plaintiff can shift the evidential burden to the defendants by demonstrating: